-Structure.
-It’s enough to strike fear into the heart of ANY spec screenwriter or unpublished novelist.
+Structure freaks so many writers out … It can be enough to strike fear into the heart of ANY spec screenwriter or unpublished novelist.
 But I actually think getting to grips with this is THE KEY to not only being a ‘good’ writer, but a SUCCESSFUL one!

-Whilst some methods like Blake Snyder’s ‘Save The Cat’ may seem formulaic, it’s important to note structure is NOT a formula.
+Whilst some structure methods like Blake Snyder’s ‘Save The Cat’ may seem formulaic, it’s important to note structure is NOT a formula.
 (Also, don’t forget Snyder never meant ‘Save The Cat’ to become the checklist it has, especially in some Hollywood circles).

 Stories are simply this: BEGINNING – MIDDLE – END.
 We all know this.
 As children, we listened to fairytales that were prefaced with ‘Once Upon A Time’ and ended with ‘Happily Ever After’.
 In the middle, there was conflict between children and wicked witches; or curses and beautiful princesses; or wolves and lost girls.
 Whether we love or loathe them, fairytales stay with us all because they are the epitome of storytelling, a melding of characterisation and structure.